Archive for the 'Entrepreneurs' Category

 Moore’s law — the doubling of computing power for the same price every 12-24 months — is now showing up in other areas that are linked to computing power, including sensors, 3D printing and biotechnology.
 For example, 3D printers that cost $500,000 can now be bought for $1300, making them accessible to small companies and entrepreneurs.

 Lower costs like that make it possible to offer much-needed but low-cost products to the “bottom billion” people in the lower rungs of the economic pyramid.
 For example, an estimated 1.1 billion people lack access to clean drinking water.
 But four billion of them are spending 30 cents a day for water, which makes clean water a $400 billion a year market, as inventor Dean Kamen points out.
-Kamen is in trials with a new water purifier that can turn any water (even polluted water, seawater or latrine water) into pure drinking water for less than .02 cents a liter.
+Kamen is in trials with a new water purifier that can turn any water (even polluted water, seawater or latrine water) into pure drinking water for less than .02 cents a liter).

 Such innovations by entrepreneurs can solve the world’s biggest challenges.

 “That’s my source of optimism.
 That and a realization I made early on that if there’s a problem, I’m going to solve it.
-Once you see the world that way, it’s a different place,” Diamondis said.
+Once you see the world that way, it’s a different place,” Diamandis said.

 Action: